VacsoLLC/frameworkTicketing/README.md

 1. Search for "Mail"
 1. Expand the section called "Mail"
 1. Check the box next to all 5 permissions in the "Mail" section including "Mail.Read" and "Mail.Send"
+1. NOTE: If you want to sync users from Microsoft 365, you'll need to add the "Directory.Read.All" permission as well.
+See the "Setup User Sync" section.
 1. Click "Add permissions"
-1. At the top of the list of permissions, click "Grant admin consent for Vacso"
+1. At the top of the list of permissions, click "Grant admin consent for..." button.
 1. Click "Yes" confirm you want to grant admin consent.
 1. Go ot the "Overview" tab of the app registration.
 1. Copy the Application (client) ID and Directory (tenant) ID into your env file.